humantechnologies/gl_copy/README.md

-# Greenlight fork for customisation for HT webhub
+# Greenlight fork customised for HT webhub

 Is a simple front-end interface for your BigBlueButton server.
 It provides a minimalistic web-based application that allows users to: